Zelenskyy says he will meet Trump on Sunday to discuss Ukraine security guarantees

 Overnight into Friday, Russian drone attacks on Mykolaiv and its suburbs left part of the city without power.

-Meanwhile, Ukraine said it struck a major Russian oil refinery Thursday using British-supplied Storm Shadow missiles.
+Meanwhile, Ukraine said it struck a major Russian oil refinery on Thursday using British-supplied Storm Shadow missiles.

 Ukraine's General Staff said its forces hit the Novoshakhtinsk refinery in Russia's Rostov region.
 "Multiple explosions were recorded.
 The target was hit," it wrote on Telegram.